Cocycles of nilpotent quotients of free groups: Review: Magnus expansions and higher Massey products

 Next, we review the higher Massey products, which were first defined by Kraines \cite{Kra}.
 Here, we describe the products in the non-homogenous complex of a group $G$ with a trivial coefficient ring $A$.
-That is, as is shown in \cite[Chap.
-III.1]{Bro}, we define the cochain $C^{*} (G;A )$ as $\mathrm{Map}(G^n,A)$ and the coboundary map $\partial_n^*$ by setting
+That is, as in \cite[Chap.
+III.1]{Bro}, we define the group $C^{*} (G;A )$ of cochains to be $\mathrm{Map}(G^n,A)$ and the coboundary map $\partial_n^*$ by setting

 Furthermore, the cup product on $C^n (G;A) $ can be described as a canonical product.
 More precisely, for $u \in C^p( G;A )$ and $v \in C^{q}( G;A )$, the product $u \smile v \in C^{p+q}( G;A )$ is defined by